walkrflocka/orpheusmorebetter/README.md

  - `all`      - All transcode sources above.
  - `none`     - Disable scraping.

  `source` is the source flag to add to created torrents.
 Leave blank if you are running `mktorrent` 1.0.

 You should end up with something like this:

 ```
-[whatcd]
+[orpheus]
 username = RequestBunny
 password = clapton
 data_dir = /srv/downloads